shwezhu/shwezhu.github.io/source/_posts/Java/Backend/War.md

  - Tomcat
 ---

-**Web application resources or web application archives are commonly called WAR files.** A WAR file is used to deploy a Java EE web application in an application server.
+Web application resources or web application archives are commonly called WAR files.
+A WAR file is used to deploy a Java EE web application in an application server.
 Inside a WAR file, all the web components are packed into one single unit.
-These include **JAR files**, **JavaServer Pages**, **Java servlets**, Java class files, XML files, HTML files, and other resource files that we need for web applications.
+These include JAR files, JavaServer Pages, Java servlets, Java class files, XML files, HTML files, and other resource files that we need for web applications.
+We can use the Maven WAR plugin to build our project as a [WAR](https://www.baeldung.com/java-jar-war-packaging#war) file.

-[Maven](https://www.baeldung.com/maven) is a popular build management tool that is widely used in Java EE projects to handle build tasks like compilation, packaging, and artifact management.
-We can **use the Maven WAR plugin to build the project as a [WAR](https://www.baeldung.com/java-jar-war-packaging#war) file**.
-[Generate a WAR File in Maven | Baeldung](https://www.baeldung.com/maven-generate-war-file)

-# Step 1: Add a new user with deployment rights to Tomcat
+## Step 1: Add a new user with deployment rights to Tomcat

 To perform a Maven Tomcat deploy of a `WAR` file you must first set up a **user** in Tomcat with the appropriate rights.
 You can do this with an edit of the `tomcat-users.xml` file, which can be found in Tomcat's `conf` sub-directory.
 Add the following entry **inside** the `tomcat-users` tag: